albertoaer/betterbox/README.md

 - SandBox: Like a box but allowing code injection

 - RemoteBox: Represents a box that is not in the current machine
-- GroupBox: RemoteBox specialization that matches that are not in the current machine
+- GroupBox: RemoteBox specialization that matches many boxes
 - SpreadBox: GroupBox specialization for computational requirements

 # Always execute